CPMpy/cpmpy/docs/modeling.md

 s.solve(num_search_workers=8, log_search_progress=True)
 ```

-Modern CP-solvers support a variety of hyperparameters. ([OR-tools parameters](https://github.com/google/or-tools/blob/stable/ortools/sat/sat_parameters.proto) for example).
+Modern CP-solvers support a variety of hyperparameters.
+(See the full list of [OR-tools parameters](https://github.com/google/or-tools/blob/stable/ortools/sat/sat_parameters.proto) for example).
-Using the solver interface, any solver parameter can be passed using the `.solve()` call.
+Using the solver interface, any parameter that the solver supports can be passed using the `.solve()` call.
-These parameters will then be posted to the native solver object before solving the model.
+These parameters will be posted to the native solver before solving the model.

 ```python
 s.solve(cp_model_probing_level = 2,